zaiisao/Documentation/en/Voice/windows_video.md

 3. Add the `sdk/lib` folder to the LIB directory of your project, and ensure that agora_rtc_sdk.lib is linked with your project.
 4. Copy all the *dll* files under `sdk/dll`  to the directory where your executable file is located.

+## Next Steps
-You have set up the development environment for Windows.
-Try the Agora SDK now!
+You have now finished setting up the Windows development environment and can start a call/live broadcast following the steps under **Quickstart Guide**:
+- Initialize the SDK
+- Join a Channel
+- Publish and Subscribe to Streams